MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Staking Mainnet Contract Guide.md

 > [!IMPORTANT]
 > **Double check the correctness of the Date & Time to the Timestamp convertion as the operation is irreversible.**
 >
 > **To calculate your Power multiplier use this [chart](https://github.com/MorpheusAIs/MRC/blob/main/IN%20PROGRESS/MRC42.md#example-chart-of-power-factors-over-time).
-Power Factor starts to grow after six months of staking and reach its maximum of 10.7x if rewards staked for six years.**
+Power Factor starts to grow after approximately six months of staking and reach its maximum of 10.7x if rewards staked for six years.**
 >
 > **You will not be able to withdraw MOR rewards until the end of the staking period.**
 >
 > **MOR Rewards Staking period cannot be decreased, but can be increased.**
 >
-> **If you don't want to stake MOR rewards, just type `0` in the field `claimLockEnd_ (uint 128)`.**
->
-> **Any new transaction with the Distribution contract (withdraw capital, add capital, prolong stalking) will trigger Power Factor multiplier recalculation based on conditions and stake time on the transaction execution moment.**
+> **Any new transaction with the Distribution contract (withdraw capital, add capital, prolong staking) will trigger Power Factor multiplier recalculation based on conditions and stake time on the transaction execution moment.**
 >
 > **The transaction will ONLY stake your future rewards.
 Nothing changes the ability to withdraw capital contribution (beyond the normal 7 days delay).
 However, when you withdraw stETH, you will no longer get rewards.**
 >